iammabodo/iammabodo/README.md

 ## About Me

-Hi there, my name is Eltone Mabodo, and I hold a Masters in Economics degree.
+Hi there, my name is Eltone Mabodo, and I hold a Masters in Economics degree, specialising in Health Economics.

 I am currently employed as a Data Analyst/Scientist with the World Food Programme, in Cambodia.
 Previously, I worked as a Economist/Principal Researcher on a study investigating the relationship between climate change and nutriotional outcomes, working extensively with the Demographic and Health Survey datasets.